learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 can see how it might be adapted to your particular need.
 Some people call these "reference implementations."

-## Display the cells in an `Array` of `Array`s
+## Display the Cells in an `Array` of `Array`s

 It's not often we say this, but this following bit of code is worth memorizing.
+If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary, and speak with native speakers as much as possible.

+**But**

-If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary and speak with native speakers as much as possible.  **But** that takes years, and, in a pinch, you should _really know_ how to ask for food, water, and a bathroom.
-Even if you don't understand what's happening grammatically, having a few "stock phrases" to lean on is helpful.
+That takes years, and, in a pinch, you should _really know_ how to ask for food, water, emergency services, and a bathroom.
+Even if you don't understand what's happening grammatically, having a few "stock phrases" in times of need is helpful.
 The following code is a good "stock phrase."

 Assuming the following AoA: